delath/oracle-assistant/README.md

 [![License: MIT][license-image]][license]
 ![latest commit](https://img.shields.io/github/last-commit/Delath/Oracle-Assistant?color=red)

-Oracle is a Telegram Bot built in Golang that utilizes OpenAI APIs.
+Oracle is a Telegram Bot developed in Go that leverages OpenAI APIs.
 It has persistent memory, allowing it to remember previous conversations.

 ## Features
 - User-based history and memory.